Woman in serious condition after sinkhole opens under her feet

 The hole was past the bridge going into the village, crossing over Puarenga Stream.

-Fumaroles are openings in the earth's surface that emit steam and volcanic gases, such as sulfur dioxide and carbon dioxide.
+Fumaroles are openings in the earth's surface that emit steam and volcanic gases, such as sulphur dioxide and carbon dioxide.